 We may be required to produce and disclose all or part of your file to assessors, auditors and similar bodies for the purposes of audit or quality checks.
 These bodies are required to maintain confidentiality in relation to your files.

 We reserve the right to outsource work for work to be carried out by people not directly employed by us.
 Outsourcing of work and auditing and inspection of files has implications for the confidentiality of your matter.
 If you have any objection, please let us know without delay.
 Please note that in the event of such objection, it may be necessary for us to terminate our retainer.

 Hourly rates are reviewed annually, and we will notify you of any adjustment which will affect the hourly rate charged in relation to your matter.

 You agree that we may deliver any bill or invoice by email or other electronic means

 In certain situations you may be entitled to apply to the court for an assessment of our bill under part III of the Solicitors Act 1974.

-As and when we feel appropriate as the matter progresses we shall send you bills for the work that we have carried out for you.
+You agree we may deliver Interim Bills as and when we feel appropriate or when your matter has reached a particular stage, and that we may deliver interim bills by email or other electronic means.
+Please refer also to section 10 (f) above.
 We reserve the right to cease acting for you if any of our interim bills are not paid.